2sic/2sxc-docs/2sxc Docs Generator/net-code/razor/hybrid/index.md

 If you follow these three rules you should be good to go:

 1. Inherit from `Custom.Hybrid.Razor12`
-1. Use very common C# features and syntaxes which existed since C# 7.2 (so anything that runs in DNN will also run in Oqtane)
+1. Use very common C# features and syntaxes which existed since C# 7.2 (so anything that runs in Dnn will also run in Oqtane)
 1. Use .net standard 2.0 APIs and avoid using `System.Web`
 1. Where necessary, use preprocessor directives as explained below